Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Ad effects in Georgia for the 2020 election

 \subsection{Setup}

-We apply our approach to study the effect of running a negative, digital ad campaign against Trump among registered voters in PA for the 2024 U.S. presidential election.
-The target data is from the PA's voter registration database as of April 15, 2024, which initially contained $8,716,343$ registered voters.
-To harmonize with the source data by \citet{aggarwal20232}, we took a subset of voters in the PA database who are between 18 and 55 years old.
-We also recoded age, political party registration, and voting history in the PA database to match the definitions in the source data.
-In the end, we had $\nt = 4,880,729$ registered voters in the target data and the shared covariates $\V_i$ included gender, age groups, party, and a subset of the voting history.
-The source covariates $\X_i$ included $\V_i$, race, and a richer set of voting history.
-Figure \ref{fig:demo.source.target} shows all of the covariates.
-For more details on the data description and data cleaning, see Section \ref{supp.sec:pa} of the Appendix.
+We apply our approach to study the main empirical question of the paper: how would running \citet{aggarwal20232}'s digital ad campaign against Trump affect turnout among registered voters in Georgia for the 2020 U.S.\ presidential election?
+The target data are registered voters for the 2020 U.S.\ presidential election from Georgia's voter registration database; the database was accessed on August 13, 2025.
+To harmonize with the source data by \citet{aggarwal20232}, we recoded age and race in Georgia's database to match the definitions in the source data.
+We also took a subset of voters in the database who are between 18 and 55 years old to guarantee Assumption \ref{assump:pos.s}; see Section \ref{subsubsec:plausible.assump} for more discussions.
+In the end, we had $n_{t} = 3,909,868$ registered voters in the target data and the shared covariates $\V_i$ included gender, age groups, and race; see Figure \ref{fig:demo.source.target} for the distribution of the shared covariates.
+The source covariates $\X_i$ included $\V_i$, party and voting history from \citet{aggarwal20232} and there were $\ns= 1,999,282$ registered voters from the source data.
+For more details on the target and source data, see Section E of the Supplementary Materials and \citet{aggarwal20232}.